Buy now! - Learn more about Abaarso's extraordinary story in Abaarso Founder, Jonathan Starr's, new book "It Takes A School"

 Fortunately, the success of Abaarso and the opportunities the school provided for Somali youth, was not lost on the local population.
 Somalis who rightfully were weary of the foreign school were now supporters.
 The year that started with questions of survival closed with a sea of support.

-Beyond finances, Abaarso created organizational improvements that brought increased support to the school’s mission.
+Beyond finances, Abaarso’s organizational improvements brought increased support to the school’s mission.
 Among them, a Somaliland Board of Trustees, consisting only of direct family members of existing students, was created and approved by the Ministry of Education.
 A US Advisory Board was formed to seek development opportunities for the students and school.
-Abaarso also became a “candidate school” for accreditation by the New England Association of Schools and Colleges, with the hope of gaining US accreditation.
+Abaarso also became a “candidate school” for accreditation by the New England Association of Schools and Colleges.

-By the end of 2015, Jonathan Starr officially stepped down as Headmaster with James Linville taking over the position.
-Jonathan now leads the US foundation that provides the majority of support for Abaarso.
+By the end of 2015, Jonathan Starr officially stepped down as Headmaster, and now leads the US foundation that provides the majority of support for Abaarso.
+James Linville took over as Headmaster, with Abaarso in a position to continue to fortify its place as an integral part of Somaliland society.